-5.0 Peer on Peer Abuse
+5.0 Child on Child Abuse

-Sometimes significant safeguarding issues can manifest themselves via peer on peer abuse.
+Sometimes significant safeguarding issues can manifest themselves viachild on child abuse.
 This is most likely to include, but not limited to: bullying (including cyber bullying), gender based violence/sexual assaults, upskirting and sexting.
 Staff are clear that whilst these may be responded to through PBS there is also a need for this information to be shared with the DSL in order to address the underlying Safeguarding concerns.
-The school responds appropriately to all reported/identified concerns with regards to Peer on Peer (Child on Child).
-Where any issue cannot be resolved with the response of school resources, consideration will be given to escalating any issue that is deemed a criminal act e.g. Sexual violence, upskirting or assault.
+The school responds appropriately to all reported/identified concerns with regards to child on child .Where any issue cannot be resolved with the response of school resources, consideration will be given to escalating any issue that is deemed a criminal act e.g., Sexual violence, upskirting or assault.